MRepoApp/magisk-modules-repo-util/README.md

 ]
 ```
 - `id`: the id of the module itself
-- `update_to`: the url of [updateJson](https://topjohnwu.github.io/Magisk/guides.html) or zipFile, or the name of zipFile
+- `update_to`: the url of [updateJson](https://topjohnwu.github.io/Magisk/guides.html) or zipFile, or the name of zipFile, or the clone url of a specified git repository (end with `.git`)
 - `license`: the license is this module under
 - `changelog`: this field has no effect on `updateJson`